shawnr/practical-javascript/what-is-programming/core-concepts.md

 `var myInteger = 4;`

-**[Decimals](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)** are numbers with decimal points.
+**[Floating point numbers](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)** are numbers with decimal points.
 These are often required when doing calculations that might result in decimal remainders, when dealing with measurements, or in other situations where the value of a number may need to be more precise than a whole number.
 A decimal variable definition in JavaScript would look like this:

 `var myDecimal = 3.14;`

-It's very useful to note that although these numbers are called "Decimal" in JavaScript, they are often known as "Floating point" numbers or "Floats" or "Singles".
-You can get an overview of the more technical details about how this data type works [on the Wikipedia page](https://en.wikipedia.org/wiki/Single-precision_floating-point_format).
+It's very useful to note that, as of recent versions of the ECMAScript standard, JavaScript has only one type for [Numbers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type).

 ### Boolean